m-j-z/StashUp/README.md

   <pre>
   Implemented the home page design
   Implemented the transactions list in home page that displays all the transaction data the user has from the Firebase database
   Making sure that all requirements of show and tells, final presentations are met, and what we are presenting  corrects depicts our app
+  Came up with different ideas related to possible features that could be added & be beneficial for user Maintained efficient communication  and planned weekly meetings Prepared presentation slides and explanation of MVVM diagram

   </pre>

   <h3>Michael Zhu</h3>